ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 You need to declare any client settings that aren't default at the start.
 You can use flags or the config file to declare your preferred configuration.
 Check out your client's documentation for the specifics.

 Execution and conensus client communicate via authenticated endpoint specified in [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).
 In order to connect to a consensus client the execution client must generate a `jwtsecret` at a known path.
 This path must be known by both clients as it is used to authenticate a local RPC connection between them.
 The execution client must also define a listening port for authenticated APIs.

 **Note that it is recommended to connect an execution and consensus client on a testnet only for now (e.g. Kiln) and await merge-ready client releases before replicating the process on Mainnet.**

 #### Running an execution client

+This section provides basic usage for starting clients.
+It enables RPC connection and defines `jwtsecret` path so it can connect with consensus client.
+For more features and options for example for running validators, monitoring, etc, please refer to documentation of specific client.

 <details>
   <summary>Running Geth</summary>